-3. Responsibilities for supporting and implementing SDOH screening 1 2 3 4 Answer have not been assigned to designated leaders (champions). have been assigned to leaders (champions), but no resources have been committed. have been assigned to leaders with dedicated resources, but more support is needed. have been assigned.
-Dedicated resources support protected time to support implementation.
+3. Responsibilities for supporting and implementing SDOH screening 1 2 3 4 Answer have not been assigned to designated champions. have been assigned to champions, but no resources have been committed. have been assigned to champions with available resources, but dedicated time is needed. have been assigned.
+Available resources and dedicated time for implementation.
 A3